ramdaftari/Quark-Gluon-Jet-Classification-Model/README.md

 # Quark-Gluon-Jet-Classification-Model

 Some Important Notes
-- Every entry int the dataset had a maximum multiplicity of particles - this maximum multipllicity differed which caused me problems while flattening.
+- Every entry in the dataset had a maximum multiplicity of particles - this maximum multipllicity differed which caused me problems while flattening.
 Hence, I split up each particle individually into an entry and particles of each event were alloted a common ID.
 - I first tried a random forest classification model which had a fairly low accuracy.
 - Then moved to a Gradient Boosting LightGBM model.